apache/accumulo-website/_docs-2-0/development/summaries.md

        tooMany                                                      = 0

-VisibilitySummarizer has an option `maxCounters` that determines the max number of column visibilites it will track.
+VisibilitySummarizer has an option `maxCounters` that determines the max number of column visibilities it will track.
 Below this option is set and compaction is forced to regenerate summary data.
-The new summary data only has three visibilites and now the `tooMany` statistic is 4.
-This is the number of visibilites that were not counted.
+The new summary data only has three visibilities and now the `tooMany` statistic is 4.
+This is the number of visibilities that were not counted.

 ```
  root@uno summary_test> config -t summary_test -s table.summarizer.vis.opt.maxCounters=3